uw935/current_app_to_telegram/README.md

 # About #

-**Briefly about the program:** *Displays the game or application you are currently playing.
-Updated every 15 second*
+**Briefly about the program:** *displays time, application or game you are currently playing.
+Update every 15 second.*

 # INSTALL #
 **To install, you must have PYTHON 3.6 and higher.
 As well as PIP.3.6 and higher.
 Install all this you can [here](https://www.python.org/downloads/)**